sethgis/Wind-Erosion-Modelling/source/Introduction/faq.rst

 Frequently Asked Questions (FAQ)
 ====================================================

-This page lists some Frequently Asked Questions (FAQs) for TroFMIS .
+This page lists some of the Frequently Asked Questions (FAQs) for TroFMIS.

-Installation and use of TroFMIS Service
+Use of TroFMIS
 ___________________________________________

-TroFMIS service is a hosted service where all users can access via the internet.
+TroFMIS service is a hosted service where all users can access the system via the internet.
-There is no special need to install the service, a user with internet access and the address will be able to use the service.
+A user with internet access and the system link is able to use TroFMIS.
-However, for the user to access other types of analysis such as forest surveillance, the user will need to have a working email address, to receive alerts on the monitoring aspect of the forest of interest. however, the user can also detect forest disturbance based on their defined dates.
+However, in order to access other types of analysis such as forest alerts, the user will need to have a working email address.
+This should prompt the user to register in the system.

 Will I be able to download the outputs from the system?
 How will I visualize the outputs?
 ------------------------------------------------------------------------------------------------------------------------------------

 The system will allow download of the visualised products in different formats inluding .png & .tiff files as well as statistics in form of
-.csv format for further use.
+.csv format.
-The downloaded products can be visualised using different formats including microsoft excel software, and .tiff files, the output can be visualised in any GIS based software (ArcGIS or Quantum- GIS) with the latter being open source
+The downloaded products can be visualised using different formats, including microsoft excel softwares, and .tiff files, the output can be visualised in any GIS based software (ArcGIS or Quantum- GIS) with the latter being open source
 `HERE <https://qgis.org/en/site/forusers/download.html>`_.